eibenp/homebridge-gree-airconditioner/README.md

 By default this plugin tries to auto detect the network protocol encryption version.
 If not the right version is selected there can get errors and the AC device will not correctly work.
 It is possible to force a network protocol encryption version in configuration file.
 If auto detection does not work then it is recommended to try all possible values to check if the device is compatible or not.

+**Bridged AC units are NOT SUPPORTED!** If you have a bridge (e.g. GCloud) and some non WiFi capable AC units behind the bridge then they won't work.
+This topology is not supported.

 ## Known limitations

 This plugin was designed to support the Home App's Heater Cooler functionality using GREE Air Conditioners.
 Some special features of GREE AC's are not supported natively by Apple and also dismiss support in this plugin.